gt-crnch-rg/read-the-docs/docs/lucata/lucata-getting-started.rst

 Tutorials and Training
 -------------

-Please check out the recent `PEARC21 tutorial <https://github.com/gt-crnch-rg/pearc-tutorial-2021>`__ for official training material for the Pathfinder systems.
-There are also some examples and related tools shared in a Github repo at https://github.gatech.edu/crnch-rg/emu-common.
+Please check out the recent `Pathfinder tutorial <https://github.com/gt-crnch-rg/lucata-pathfinder-tutorial>`__ for official training material for the Pathfinder systems.
+There are also some examples and related tools shared in a Github repo at https://github.gatech.edu/crnch-rg/emu-common (requires login).
 Please feel free to branch and fork as makes sense for your research.

 Eric Hein has also contributed a nice micro-benchmark that uses serial and recursive spawn. `Micro benchmark <https://github.gatech.edu/crnch-rg/emu-microbench>`__

 Other resources: